Medication Safety in the Office Practice

 - Practices should use safety needles.

-- Provide proper containers for disposal of needles and syringes.
+- Provide proper containers for the disposal of needles and syringes.

 - Document the site of administration of the injection.